How to Add Humour and Comedy to Your Brand

 Adding humour and comedy to your brand has many clear benefits.
 Customers like humour in marketing.
 It makes your brand more memorable.
 Also, they are more likely to engage with a funny advert.

 But creativity is vital.
 Your comedy needs to be original.
-It also needs to fit into your brand voice, so zeroing in on your brand voice is essential.
+It must also fit into your brand voice, so zeroing in on it is essential.

 Knowing your audience also helps craft humour that connects.
 It keeps your comedy appropriate as well, which helps avoid negative backlash.
 But the right kind of humour needs to be used for your brand.
 It all depends on your brand and what you are trying to achieve.
 Also, using memes keeps you ahead of the game.